Meet The DRG Team: Lanie Johnson

 Tell us about the road that led you to a career at The DRG.

 During my first ten years at The DRG, I learned a tremendous amount about marketing research by gaining experience working in positions across the company, including programming, project management, account management, business development, and operations, taking on increasing roles and responsibilities along the way.
-I’ve now been with The DRG for nearly 23 years, serving as President since 2005 and CEO since 2014.
+I’ve now been with The DRG for more than two decades, serving as President since 2005 and CEO since 2014.

 How do you define your role at The DRG?